or:

 Explanation of the different parts of the command:

-sample size (display shuffled lines, up to the line number specified by -n switch)
+| shuffle command | sample size (display shuffled lines, up to the line number specified by -n switch) | name of file you want to shuffle (lines) | write output into file | name of output file |

 An easy way to navigate to a particular folder: type cd [space] into the terminal window, drag&drop the folder you want to work in from your Finder into the Terminal and press RETURN/ENTER.